 In the Export Hotkeys File dialog that follows, choose where to save the hotkeys .xml file, specify a File Name, and then click Save.

 This file can now be shared with another user using an external hard drive, email, or any other method of file transfer.

 You can also export hotkeys and keep the .xml file created in this way as a backup should you ever need to reinstall Chief Architect or move to another computer.

 To import custom hotkeys

-In the Import Hotkeys File dialog that follows, browse for the location of the hotkeys xml file, select it, and then click Open.
+In the Import Hotkeys File dialog that follows, browse for the location of the hotkeys .xml file, select it, then click Open.

-The custom hotkey file has now been imported and its associated hotkey sequences have been assigned to commands.
+The custom hotkey file will be imported and its associated hotkey sequences will be assigned to commands.
 To view what hotkeys are assigned to each command, select Tools> Toolbars and Hotkeys> Customize Hotkeys.